amazingandyyy/draper-u/readme.md

       - culture dynamic, instituitional knowledge
       - mentors, coachings
   - takeaways:
-    - 1. dont'e let everybody say NO to you
+    1. dont'e let everybody say NO to you
-    - 2. be careful where you take money from
+    2. be careful where you take money from
-    - 3. be thoughtful to think about BOARD
+    3. be thoughtful to think about BOARD

+  - notes
     - they try to be profrssional, conduction professionally, show up on time, be thoughtful and be respectful
     - in the US: 80B, 800 VC, coperational investor, some VC is super helpful, 400M didn't sell any board seat, 6 investors, attonershop

 ## Sep 19